 Side note: trying NOT to think of something actually makes it more likely that you will.
 It’s called Ironic process theory, and refers to the psychological process whereby deliberate attempts to suppress certain thoughts make them more likely to surface.

 There is good news, however.
 If you accept that you can’t control your thoughts, you can focus your efforts on what you can do: you can cultivate awareness of them, and develop the skill of observing mind-made activity without getting caught up in it.
-In doing so, you learn to interrupt the processes that lead to conditioned behavior (decisions, actions, and reactions).
+In doing so, you learn to interrupt the processes that lead to conditioned behavior and habitual actions and reactions.

-Through practice, you can become better at watching your thoughts as they happen (this is the essence of meditation).
-The first thing you will notice is there is a constant dialogue in your head — you may have caught glimpses of it before, but you probably never realized the extent of its presence (or, how compulsive it is).
-We are usually only aware of a small portion of what goes on in our minds at any given time.
+Through practice, you can become better at watching your thoughts as they happen; this is the essence of meditation.
+The first thing you will notice is there is a constant dialogue in your head.
+You may have caught glimpses of it before, but — most likely — you never realized the extent of its presence (or, how compulsive it is).
+We are usually aware of only a small portion of what actually goes on in our minds at any given time.

-Self-experiment: if you want to prove (or dis-prove) this to yourself, start a timer for 10 minutes, sit down with a pen and paper, and write down every thought you have (most people don’t make it the entire 10 minutes).
+Self-experiment: if you want to prove (or try to dis-prove) this to yourself, start a timer for 10 minutes, sit down with a pen and paper, and write down every thought you have.
+Most people don’t make it the entire 10 minutes!

 Your mind is constantly going.
 Thoughts pop up, they lead to feelings and emotions, and those feelings and emotions lead to actions and reactions.
 Quite often, this process (thought-emotion-action) is automatic.
 Awareness and observation, however, allow you to interrupt it.

-By watching your thoughts, you can learn not to attach to them (not to get swept away by them).
+By watching your thoughts, you can learn not to attach to them…not to get swept away by them.
 You can learn to see them for what they are: temporary.
-They come and they go, even though your mind tries to make you believe they are permanent (when you are experiencing anxiety or depression, you think it will never go away…which makes it even worse).
+They come and they go, even though your mind tries to make you believe they are permanent (when you are experiencing anxiety or depression, you believe it will never go away…which makes it even worse).